10 Best Adventures of 1917

 - L. Frank Baum‘s Oz fantasy adventure The Lost Princess of Oz.
 When Princess Ozma disappears from the Emerald City (along with Glinda the Good’s, and the Wizard of Oz’s, magic tools), search parties are formed.
 Dorothy and the Wizard, accompanied by Button-Bright (from The Road to Oz), Trot (from The Scarecrow of Oz), and Betsy Bobbin (from Tik-Tok of Oz) head to Winkle Country.
 Along the way, they travel through autocratic kingdoms, and hear tales about Ugu the Shoemaker, an evil wizard.
 Meanwhile, Cayke the cookie cook (from the Land of the Yips) and Frogman, a conceited humanoid frog, head out in search of her missing magic dishpan.
 There’s a pure energy compound called zosozo; a bad-ass teddy bear named Corporal Waddle; and a battle between Frogman and Ugu — who’s been turned into a giant dove — in a wicker palace.
 Crazy!
 Fun fact: Unlike the previous nine Wizard of Oz sequels — picaresques, intended to introduce readers to new fantastical biomes, each of which Baum hoped he might be able to spin off into its own popular franchise — this one is a mystery, as well.

 - Arthur Machen’s autochthonic thriller The Terror.
 As WWI rages, a small town in Wales is plagued by strange incidents — including the destruction of factories and machinery.
 Simultaneously, there are a number of bizarre killings in the area: a child is found smothered to death in a field with no marks on her body; a family is beaten to death outside their country cottage; a boat runs aground, its crew dead and reduced to skeletons.
 At twilight, a vast, dark cloud-like mass filled with twinkling lights looms across the countryside.
 Are these events connected… and might German saboteurs have something to do with them?
 A local doctor and a friend begin to connect the dots… which leads them to speculate that the carnage of the war has unleashed awesome forces that threaten humankind.
+To quote Funkadelic: “If and when the system/creates hunger and hate/then the laws of nature will come/and do her thang.”
 Fun fact: A short-story version appeared in the Evening News in 1916.
 Machen had a long literary career — beginning in 1894, when his novel The Great God Pan shocked and titillated readers with depictions of the sex, death, and madness that accompany occult magick practices.
 In the 1920s, his work was deeply influential on H.P.
-Lovecraft, who called Machen one of the “modern masters” of supernatural horror, Robert E. Howard, and others.
+Lovecraft.

 - Sax Rohmer’s Fu Manchu crime adventure The Si-Fan Mysteries (US title: The Hand of Fu Manchu).
 Subtitled “Being a New Phase in the Activities of Fu-Manchu, the Devil Doctor,” this is a collection of connected stories in which Fu Manchu, an agent of a Chinese secret society, the Si-Fan, again orchestrates terror schemes — in London — with the goal of undermining the balance of global power.
 In order to assume command of the Si-Fan, Fu Manchu needs a bizarre engraved chest… which colonial police commissioner Nayland Smith has taken possession of, after the mysterious death of the British agent who brought it back from Tibet.
 Everything is topsy-turvy: Karamaneh, the beautiful servant of Fu Manchu who in previous adventures rescued Smith and his sidekick, Petrie, needs rescuing herself; Fu Manchu is nearly killed — there’s a scene in which his bullet-ridden skull is operated on.
 Otherwise, though, it’s business as usual: a fast-moving plot, poisonous flowers, an opium den in East London… and an insect-guarded labyrinth!
 Fun fact: The final installment in what Rohmer intended to be a trilogy — beginning with The Mystery of Dr. Fu-Manchu (1913) and The Devil Doctor (1916).
 Beginning in 1931, however, Rohmer was persuaded to publish several additional Fu Manchu titles.